All Episodes

 Before the Obama administration sweeps under the carpet the controversy over the drilling experts it falsely used to justify its moratorium, the incident bears another look, not least because it undermines the purely political nature of a drilling ban that now threatens the Gulf Coast economy and drilling safety.

-When Obama last month announced his six month deep water moratorium, he pointed to an Interior Department report of new safety recommendations.
+When Obama last month announced his six-month deepwater moratorium, he pointed to an Interior Department report of new safety recommendations.

-That report prominently noted that the rec recommendations it contained, including the six-month drilling ban, had been peer-reviewed by experts identified by the National Academy of Engineering.
+That report prominently noted that the recommendations it contained, including the six-month drilling ban, had been peer-reviewed by experts identified by the National Academy of Engineering.

 It also boasted that Interior Department people consulted with a wide range of other experts.